SY8 2AE parking, wheelchair access, open daylight hours.

 Click here for a lovely walk-round guide pdf

-One of the few churches mentioned in the Doomsday Book (1086) this was once a prosperous place.
-Beautifully proportioned cruciform Mother Church to Ludlow is originally Saxon, about 1050, with 13th and 16th century additions.
-Typical Anglo-Saxon stonework in the west and north walls, and part of the north transept, with thin pilaster strips.
-The blocked north doorway is also typical Saxon style.
+St Peter's is one of the few churches mentioned in the Doomsday Book (1086) this was once a prosperous place.
+A beautifully proportioned cruciform Mother Church to Ludlow, it is originally Saxon, about 1050, with 13th and 16th century additions.
+There is typical Anglo-Saxon stonework in the west and north walls, and part of the north transept, with thin pilaster strips.
+The blocked north doorway is also in typical Saxon style.
 The chancel is 13th century with the tower and south transept built a century later.
-Many highly coloured windows.
+There are many highly coloured windows.

 Victorian improvements include the windows, altar and reredos of Caen stone with beautiful painted panels.
-Original Gray and Davidson organ.
-Eighteenth/ nineteenth century churchyard within larger prehistoric enclosure.
+There is an original Gray and Davidson organ.
+The eighteenth/ nineteenth century churchyard lies within a larger prehistoric enclosure.

 For more information, visit the St Peter's website